cycle/docs/relation/morphed.md

 > As in case with `belongsToMorphed` FKs are not supported.
 You can query or eager load this relation as any other relation types.

 ### MorphedHasMany
 Declared the ability to own the entity from multiple entity types (example post/article has comments).
+The relation must point to entity interface.

 Additional options include:

 Option      | Value  | Comment
 ---         | ---    | ----